jamescun/yubikey-sign-csr/README.md

 If your private key requires a PIN, it will be requested.

 If your private key requires touch, you must touch your YubiKey before the certificate will be generated.

+To specify key usage, use `--ca`, `--server` and/or `--client` to generate a certificate that is a certificate authority, can be used for server authentication, and/or can be used for client authentication.